atsaloli/cicd/gitlab-ci/01-setting-up-ci/20-installing-gitlab-ci.md

 |---------|-------------|
 | concurrent | Limits how many jobs globally can be run concurrently.
 The most upper limit of jobs using all defined runners.
 0 does not mean unlimited |
 | check_interval | defines in seconds how often to check GitLab for a new builds |

+There are more settings than that, but that's what we start with.